 Rigid Shapes and Bounds

 The computation involved in simulating the interactions between arbitrary rigid shapes can be algorithmically complicated and computationally costly.
 For these reasons, rigid body simulations are typically based on a limited set of simple geometric shapes.
 For example, rigid circles and rectangles.
 In typical game engines, these simple rigid shapes can be attached to geometrically complex game objects for an approximated simulation of the physical interactions between those game objects.
-For example, attaching rigid circles on spaceships and performing rigid body physics simulation of the rigid circles to approximate the physical interactions between itself and other spaceships.
+For example, attaching rigid circles on spaceships and performing rigid body physics simulation of the rigid circles to approximate the physical interactions between the spaceships.

 From real-world experience you know that simple rigid shapes can interact with one another only when they come into physical contacts.
 Algorithmically, this observation is translated into detecting collisions between rigid shapes.
 For a proper simulation, every shape must be tested for collision with every other shape.
 In this way, the collision testing is an O(n2) operation, where n is the number of shapes that participate in the simulation.
 As an optimization for this costly operation, rigid shapes are usually bounded by a simple geometry, e.g., a circle, where the potentially expensive collision computation is only invoked when the bounds of shapes overlap.